 Ten Great Book Description Headlines and Why They Work

-Here I listed just the headline without the name of the book and the author because I want you to just focus on the headlines.
+Here I list just the headline without the name of the book or the author because I want you to just focus on the headlines.
 Naturally, a headline can go hand in hand with the books title, but I am presenting this way for simplicity.

 So without further delay, here 10 great headlines from real authors on Amazon